Lzsxx/Leaky-Reluplex/README.md

       ./test.sh

+The test log can see the file ./test.txt

 The test case in Leaky-Reluplex is the same as in Reluplex except that the k value of Leaky ReLU function is 0.2.